katelindt/Techgrounds-Academy/02_Linux/LNX_02_files_and_directories.md

 ## Key terminology
+- File System - the structure of the files in a system and how they can be reached.
 - Directory - a file system cataloging structure which contains references to other computer files, and possibly other directories.
 - Absolute path - complete path from start of actual file system from / directory.
 - Relative path - path related to the present working directly(pwd)